 Mathematics First Contact items varied most in their relationship to linkage level mastery.
-Because mathematics nodes represent finer-grained skills, and test development teams identified more nodes in mathematics, more correlations were calculated (n = 79) than for reading (n = 12) and writing (n = 19).
+Because mathematics nodes represent finer-grained skills, and test development teams identified more nodes in mathematics, more correlations were calculated (n = 71) than for reading (n = 12) and writing (n = 14).
 Mathematics results were also likely affected by sample size.
-As few as 15 student data points were available for some linkage levels, compared to at least 70 in reading and 1,714 in writing.
-The decreased sample size is likely attributable to both teacher selection of EEs within the context of the flexible blueprint and fewer students testing at the Target and Successor linkage levels.
+As few as 250 student data points were available for some linkage levels, compared to at least 967 in reading and 2,116 in writing.
+The decreased sample size is likely attributable to fewer students testing at the Target and Successor linkage levels.
 Small sample size is associated with increased standard errors (Moinester & Gottfried, 2014).
-Furthermore, a negative relationship between mathematics First Contact rating and linkage level mastery was observed in five instances.
+Furthermore, a negative relationship between mathematics First Contact rating and linkage level mastery was observed in six instances.
 An example is seen in the relationship between the Proximal Precursor level of the high school mathematics EE M.G-CO.1 and the First Contact item "Identifies simple shapes in 2 or 3 dimensions."
 The linkage level statement for this EE and level is "Recognize circle, perpendicular/parallel lines."
-Although the linkage level measures the node "Recognize circles," it also measures other nodes; this combination likely contributed to the negative relationship observed.
+Although the linkage level measures the node "Recognize circle, relationship observed.

-Overall, 95% (n = 105) of the correlations were positive and 85% (n = 93) were significantly different from 0, indicating generally positive associations between linkage level mastery and First Contact ratings.
-Results for all correlations are summarized in Figure 23.
+Overall, 93% (n = 90) of the correlations were positive and 75% (n = 73) were significantly different from 0, indicating generally positive associations between linkage level mastery and First Contact ratings.
+Results for all correlations are summarized in Figure 22.

-Figure 23.
-Relationship of First Contact responses to linkage-level mastery for mathematics, reading, and writing.
+Figure 22.
+Relationship of First Contact responses to linkage level mastery for mathematics, reading, and writing.

 This study provides preliminary evidence of the relationship between a portion of the ELA and mathematics blueprints with external variables, as indicated by teacher ratings on First Contact academic items.
-Because nodes can be measured by multiple EEs and linkage levels and because the grain size of linkage-level statements also varies by level and grade, the relationship of linkage-level mastery to First Contact rating was expected to be stronger in some areas than in others.
+Because nodes can be measured by multiple EEs and linkage levels and because the grain size of linkage level statements also varies by level and grade, the relationship of linkage level mastery to First Contact rating was expected to be stronger in some areas than in others.

 While the First Contact survey has separate sections for reading and writing, the EEs for these two areas sometimes overlap, particularly for foundational skills (e.g., the node "Can identify words that describe familiar persons, places, things, and events" is assessed in both reading and writing EEs, under different contexts).
-Therefore, the strength of the relationship between linkage-level mastery and the First Contact item may also vary due to these differences.
+Therefore, the strength of the relationship between linkage level mastery and the First Contact item may also vary due to these differences.